silviogutierrez/reactivated/website/server/docs/concepts.md

 ## The React Side

-With your Python code declared above, Reactivated would expect a default export at `client/templates/MyTemplate.tsx` for a React component that accepts the context you declared.
+With your Python code declared above, Reactivated would expect a `Template` export at `client/templates/MyTemplate.tsx` for a React component that accepts the context you declared.
 As you can see, types are automatically generated: